R J Cooper DFC - Jack Cooper

 My first meeting with R J Cooper was a very brief encounter.
 It was only some time later that this brief encounter took on a life of its own.

 A nearby sign identified the locality as Eurongilly.
 And that’s all it is – a locality.
 There’s no village as such, although there is a bush fire brigade shed.
-I subsequently discovered that Eurongilly also has a public school but I didn’t see it.
+I subsequently discovered that Eurongilly also has a public school but I didn’t see it on that visit.

-On the verge of the road were four brick pillars supporting white, wrought iron gates.
-The two centre, wider gates bore a wrought iron inscription which announced that this was the “R J Cooper Memorial”.
+On the verge of the road were four brick pillars supporting white wrought iron gates.
+The two centre wider gates bore a wrought iron inscription that announced that it’s the “R J Cooper Memorial”.
 One of the pillars had a plaque that read: